peterdutey/ewac-web/accessibility.md

 * To reduce the text size, press the keys Ctrl and - at the same time
 * [AbilityNet:](https://mcmw.abilitynet.org.uk/) advice on making your device easier to use
 * [BBC My Web My Way:](http://www.bbc.co.uk/accessibility/index.shtml) information on how to change your browser settings in Windows, Mac and Linux
-* [Read the Words.com:](https://www.readthewords.com/) a free, web-based service that assists people with written material.
-You have to register for this service, but it is possible to copy the website, and have it read back with speech synthesis - text to speech - or downloaded as an MP3 file or sent by e-mail.
-It is also possible to upload documents for reading aloud.
 * [WebbIE free text browser:](https://www.webbie.org.uk/) for those who are blind or have visual impairments.